alpha74/CUDA_basics/2_add_two_numbers/README.md

-# CUDA Programs > Adding Two Numbers
+# Adding two numbers

-Passing two numbers as parameters to kernel, allocating memory on Device and Adding them,
+Passing two numbers as parameters to kernel, allocating memory on Device and Adding them.
+- Will launch single thread.